Bridging Fairness and Explainability: Can Input-Based Explanations Promote Fairness in Hate Speech Detection?: Ethics Statement

 \section{Ethics Statement}

 This work investigates explainability and fairness in hate speech detection.
-Despite the diverse experimental setups considered, our findings remain limited by the coverage of tasks, models, datasets, fairness metrics, and identity terms; as such, results may not generalize across groups or domains and could be susceptible to adversarial attacks.
+Despite the diverse experimental setups explored and the additional generalization tests in Appendix~\ref{appendix:generalization}, the findings are still constrained by the specific configurations considered here.
+As such, the results may not fully generalize across demographic groups, domains, or tasks, and they may remain vulnerable to adversarial manipulation.
 We further caution that explanation methods and debiasing techniques cannot fully eliminate residual harms, and that LLM-generated bias judgments are unreliable for bias detection.
 We hope that our study will contribute to the development of NLP systems that are more transparent, reliable, and fair.